ABOUT ARTISANS NORTHWEST

 We had many fun events planned leading up to our in person event and also during our online event celebrating our anniversary.
 There were contest giveaways, interesting trivia questions, historical posts and pictures, and on November 20th, we unveiled our new logo, which was designed by our members.

-This year, we plan to have our show on November 5 & 6 at the Valhalla Inn.
+This year, we plan to have our show on November 4 & 5 at the Valhalla Inn and Conference Centre.

 Check back here often to see what updates we have, to see what members are taking part in this years show, and also to see any new members!